pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-mkdocs.md

 !!! hint
-    To prevent Git from tracking changes to the `site` directory, create a file called `.gitignore` at the top level directory of the local repository with the following
+    To prevent Git from tracking changes to the `site` directory, create a file called `.gitignore` at the top level directory of the MkDocs project with the following
     contents:

     ```